Issues With Multi State Payroll Tax Withholding: An Employer’s Guide

-In this article, we’ll break down the requirements so you can make sure you’re properly withholding payroll taxes, no matter where your employees are located.
-After reading, you’ll know how to avoid potential issues and costly fines.
+In this article, we’ll break down the requirements so you can make sure you’re properly handling payroll taxes for employees working out of state, including:

 With each paycheck, you need to withhold and deposit payroll taxes to cover several obligations.
 At the federal level, these include income taxes, the employee’s and employer’s share of Social Security and Medicare taxes and FUTA.

-But you may also be responsible for state withholdings, including:
+But you may also be responsible for state tax withholdings, including:

-- State income tax.
-In the vast majority of states, you’ll need to withhold state income taxes from employees’ paychecks.
+- State income tax: In the vast majority of states, you’ll need to withhold state income taxes from employees’ paychecks.
 There are some exceptions, however.
-For example, there is no income tax in the following states: Alaska, Florida, Nevada, South Dakota, Texas, Washington, Wyoming.
-In addition, New Hampshire and Tennessee don’t tax wages.
+Specifically, the following states have no individual income tax or tax only certain types of investment income: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.

-- State unemployment benefits: In addition to FUTA, employers typically must pay taxes to fund the state’s unemployment program, or SUI.
-In many states, SUI is an employer-only tax.
-But in some states, like Alaska, New Jersey, and Pennsylvania, you’ll need to withhold SUI taxes from employees’ wages and remit them to the state.
+- State unemployment benefits: In addition to FUTA, employers typically must pay taxes to fund the state’s unemployment program, or SUTA.
+In many states, SUTA is an employer-only tax.
+But in some states, like Alaska, New Jersey, and Pennsylvania, you’ll need to withhold SUTA taxes from employees’ wages and remit them to the state.

 - Temporary disability: In a handful of states, including California, Hawaii, New Jersey, New York and Rhode Island, you’ll need to withhold deductions from employees’ wages to fund the state’s temporary disability insurance (TDI) benefits program.

-- Paid family and medical leave: Certain states like Massachusetts have paid family and medical leave (PFML) programs that require employers to withhold and remit PFML contributions from employees’ paychecks.
+- Paid family and medical leave: Certain states, including Connecticut, Massachusetts, and Rhode Island, have paid family and medical leave (PFML) programs that require employers to withhold and remit PFML contributions from employees’ paychecks.

 These withholdings will vary from state to state.
 To understand exactly what you need to withhold, the first step is determining the correct state for purposes of income tax and the ancillary taxes we just discussed.

-Income tax is the biggest and most common withholding so we’ll start with that.
+Income tax is the biggest and most common multi state payroll tax withholding so we’ll start with that and then address ancillary withholdings.

 But that’s not always the case.
 Sometimes, it can be more challenging to figure out what state governs income tax withholdings for individual employees.
 There are certain situations that are more complicated, such as: